mattxwang/lowkey/about.md

 > "im going out tonight but it's pretty Lowkey; i've gotta work tomorrow so tonight's going to be a Lowkey event."

-To be honest, I like [this definition much better](http://www.urbandictionary.com/define.php?term=low+key&defid=2721080), but Lowkey embodies the spirit of this blog.
-I'm not here to argue with people over the internet for imaginary internet points or make bold claims and statements.
-I'm just here to tell you what's on my mind, what I find cool, and to practice my writing so it isn't this rambly.
-Hopefully, you like it; if you don't, that's fine.
-We can still be friends.
+Ultimately, this blog is supposed to be lowkey.
+I'm not here to make any broad sweeping declarations; in fact, my goal with this blog is to improve my writing skills.
+Along the way, I hope I end up telling some funny stories, or introduce you to new music, or maybe even learn something from my misfortune.
+Who knows?

-Okay, but who's Matthew Wang?
+Okay, but who am I?

 Hey there!
-I'm a teenager living in Toronto, Ontario who does computer science, debate, plays maybe a bit too much video games, and loves listening to music.
-You can find my website at [matthewwang.me](https://matthewwang.me), which has a bit more about me.
-If you've got any questions, feel free to ask me on [twitter](https://twitter.com/malsf21), [on stream](https://twitch.tv/malsf21), or [on GitHub](https://github.com/malsf21).
-Happy reading!
+My name is Matt, and I'm a teenager living in Toronto Ontario.
+I do a lot of computer science, and debate, and maybe play a bit too many video games.
+I love listening to music and reading in my free time, and I'll often talk about that on this blog as well.

+If you'd like, you can find my website at [matthewwang.me](https://matthewwang.me), which has a bit more about me and what I do.
+I also stream on [Twitch](https://twitch.tv/malsf21), if you want to see me play some video games, actively do stuff on [GitHub](https://github.com/malsf21/), if you want to see me attempt to code thing, and [tweet](https://twitter.com/malsf21), where I attempt (and fail) to be funny.

+If you do enjoy reading this blog, please let me know!
+I'm working on improving my writing style and telling cool stories.
+If you don't enjoy reading this blog, also let me know!
+I'll try to make things better for next time.